MEPs earned millions via side-jobs, NGO says

 "The income from outside activities in 2020 was much smaller, namely 333 387,92 Polish złoty per annum [€72,800]," he said.

-He said he would clarify matters after having mis-declared some activities twice.
+He said he would clarify matters after having declared some activities twice.

 "For example, a number of activities are remunerated as part of the activity listed as Sikorski Global, but to highlight the nature of the activity, some activities have been listed as a separate activities in other sections to denote from which organisations I receive remuneration," he said, noting that some figures were therefore listed twice although he was only paid once.